whblondeau/json-declarative-tools/jn-path/jnpath-apidocs.md

   Tests whether `jnpath` is of instancepath form (i. e., free of JN special multiselect or node-conditional syntax).

-`set(step) steps( level, path )`
+`step[] select_steps( level, jnpath )`

-  `level` is either an integer or a slicing expression.
-This function returns all steps in the path that match the level expression, or None if there are no matching paths.
-(NB this never throws index out of bounds exceptions.)
+  `level` is either an integer or a slicing expression: it therefore identifies either a single step or a contiguous sequence of steps.
+This function returns all steps in the path that match the level expression -- with order preserved -- or None if there are no matching paths.

+  This never throws index out of bounds exceptions.